geraudmathe/Locomotive-fundamentals/README.md

 	formtastic.LOCALE.yml
 	```

-	The first thing to know is i18n will look for ```default_locale``` translations if there isn't translation for the current locale.
+	The first thing to know is i18n will look for ```default_locale``` translations if there isn't any translation for the current locale.
 In the case you want for example a backoffice in English for every locale, you don't need to add any custom translation, since it will fallback to the ```default_locale```.

-	The second thing is, in every case, you need to add the translation of your custom locale in the ```admin_ui.LOCALE.yml``` above the other one :
+	The second thing is, in every case, you need to add the translation of your custom locale name in the ```admin_ui.LOCALE.yml``` above the others :

 	```
 	locales: